rossberg/camp/README.txt

   The defaults usually look better on the respective screens, but this option allows to switch manually.

-  (That said, neither option looks particularly great with a small text at a scaling factor of 1.
+  (That said, neither option looks particularly great with small text at a scaling factor of 1.
 That is a limitation of the rendering method of the underlying graphics library, that cannot do sub-pixel rendering.
 You may want to experiment with Text Sizes to find the one that looks best on your system.)

 * Hide Covers: Ctrl/Command+Y hides the cover in the Control pane, whereas Shift+Ctrl/Command+Y hides the the covers in Library list views.
+That would primarily be for performance's sake.

 * FPS: Ctrl/Command+U toggles the display of an FPS counter in the Control pane.
+Note that this is soft-limited to 60.

 [1] https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf